Create a geographic location map

 Field to display Description (of activities)

-Filters Project = the project for which we want to see the activities.
+Filters Project = the project for which we wish to display activities.